-A lot about the Filipino culture has been greatly influenced by the Spanish colonization.
+A lot of the Filipino culture has been greatly influenced by the Spanish colonization.
 From the name itself, the Filipino dessert Maja Blanca is one of them.
 The name translates to “white delicacy” which describes this dessert perfectly.
-This delicacy is made from coconut milk, corn starch or gelatin, sweet corn kernels, milk, sugar and an option to put toasted coconut meat or Latik (browned coconut cream crumbs) as toppings.
+This Delicacy is made from coconut milk, corn starch or gelatin, sweet corn kernels, milk, sugar and an option to put toasted coconut meat or Latik (browned coconut cream crumbs) as toppings.
 It is fairly easy to make and the ingredients are very abundant in the Philippines.

 The Maja Blanca Recipe is almost like a Panna Cotta in texture but in terms of flavor, the coconut milk gives it a more subtle depth.
 It is very creamy but not too sweet, and the Sweet Corn kernels that you find in between each bite will add another exciting flavor.
 The Latik toppings are also there to add another texture and give it a nutty flavor.
 This delicacy is meant to soothe the soul for its melt-in-your-mouth goodness.